joonho3020/joonho3020.github.io/articles/micro-24-cams-workshop.md

 ## Morning section

 The first presentation, which I was late to, was about an LLM accelerator modeling framework.
-It was compared against LLM Compass, another model similar to TimeLoop.
+It was compared against LLM Compass[^1], another model similar to TimeLoop.
 Not too interesting.

 The next presentation was about using ML for bottleneck analysis, and the motivation behind it was somewhat funny.